We have several getting started videos.

 Version 2.60 of the app is available in your favorite app store.

-Is there a video or user guide?
+Is there a user guide?

 Is there a way to share my data with the community?